403-283-8018

 Professional Biography

-Lyon has continued to update his law practice skills, experience, and education since coming to Canada.
-He completed the Government of Canada’s Internationally Trained Lawyer’s Program (ITLP) from the Faculty of Law, University of Toronto; completed the Law Practice Program (LPP) from Toronto Metropolitan University (formerly Ryerson); completed a certificated Negotiation training from the Faculty of Law, University of Windsor; and has obtained a second master’s degree in Energy and Infrastructure Law from Osgoode Hall Law School, York University, where he volunteered Mentorship to new law students.
+Since immigrating to Canada, Lyon has continued to expand his legal and policy expertise through advanced education and institutional experience.
+He completed the Government of Canada’s Internationally Trained Lawyers Program (ITLP) at the University of Toronto, the Law Practice Program (LPP) through Toronto Metropolitan University, and certified negotiation training through the University of Windsor Faculty of Law.
+He also obtained a second master’s degree in Energy and Infrastructure Law from Osgoode Hall Law School, where he volunteered as a mentor to new law students.

 Scroll to Top